 Another challenge in future would be the re-fueling of Albedo satellites.
 A satellite will need to be re-fueled for electric propulsion after almost 2 year of launch.
 Currently, it’s not possible to re-fuel satellites in low-Earth orbit but Albedo team is confident that by the time, they would need re-fueling, it would be possible then.

 Besides visible imagery, Albedo would also offer 2 meter thermal imagery service which can be used by businesses and other organizations in several monitoring and planning applications.
 To learn more about the uses of thermal imagery, check this post.

 All satellite images would be accessible by Albedo customers through their website dashboard and can also be integrated with customer applications using their developer APIs.
 Customers can either use pre-defined workflows by Albedo or define their own workflows for using images.
 For example, businesses would have the option of serving images directly from Albedo servers in COG (Cloud Optimized GeoTIFF) image format or their own servers.
 Using COG format would enable Albedo to transfer only required pixels of the image instead of sending the whole image which would also improve the speed of delivering images and make the whole process more efficient.

 Albedo would also correct images geometrically and make them ready for analysis by its customers saving their time.
 Customers would be able to task Albedo satellites in real-time for required imagery and get images delivered within hours with the minimum price of $2 per sq. km.

-If you are interested in learning more about Albedo, please feel free to contact them.
+If you are interested in learning more about Albedo, visit their site to read about their exciting innovations.